Severe heatwave warning – Read more about care recommendations

 Support for completing the CHAP

-Project GROW’s Annual Health Assessment checklist is designed to assist service providers in preparing an individual and their support team to attend an Annual Health Assessment (AHA) with confidence.
-The checklist provides an understanding of what is required before, during and after the appointment.
+Project GROW’s Annual Health Assessment (AHA) checklist is designed to assist service providers in preparing an individual and their support team to attend an AHA with confidence.
+The checklist outlines what is required before, during and after the appointment.

-GROW resources enhance communication, preparation, and efficacy during these assessments.
+The GROW resources below are designed to enhance communication, preparation, and efficacy during these assessments.